soundhive/api/README.md

 ## Documentation

-An OpenAPI docuemntation is available trough swagger on the `/doc` routes.
+An OpenAPI documentation is available trough swagger on the `/doc` routes.

 - When running locally: [localhost:3000/doc/](http://localhost:3000/doc/)
 - Deployed version: [soundhive-api-staging.herokuapp.com/doc/](https://soundhive-api-staging.herokuapp.com/doc/)

+### Admin

+The admin functionality is still limited but you can still toggle the `isAdmin` column for your user in the database to access the `/admin` routes.